Heatblur-Simulations/f-4e-manual/src/cockpit/wso/stick_seat.md

-Both sticks carry a Nose Wheel Steering (NWS or also NGS) button (<num>4</num>) that doubles as a radar auto-acquisition control for the radar in visual range combat, and sensor focus control for video-directed air to ground weapons.
+Both sticks carry a Nose Wheel Steering (NWS or also NGS) button (<num>4</num>) that doubles as a radar auto-acquisition control for the radar in visual range combat, and sensor focus control for video-directed air-to-ground weapons.

 Holding the button down permits the crew member to steer the aircraft using the rudder pedals.
 See